 It is important that all members of our community abide by our norms, including students, staff and parents/guardians.
-In the event that a student feels a norm has been violated, we want to be sure he/she understands how to address the issue appropriately.
+If a student feels a norm has been violated, we want to be sure he/she understands how to address the issue appropriately.
 Whenever a student believes that norm has been violated, they should consider completing the follow steps: